 The Korean giant also has an NFC smart suit, built in collaboration with Rogatis, that lets the wearer unlock their phone, swap business cards digitally and set gadgets to office and drive modes.

-It's already sale in Korea for roughly $500, with no news yet as to whether it's going to break out into other territories.
+It's already sale in Korea for roughly $500 under Samsung's wearable brand The Human Fit, with no news yet as to whether it's going to break out into other territories.

 Neopenda smart baby hat

 We've finished things off with a truly life-saving use for smart clothing.
 Neopenda's vital signs monitor is fitted inside a hat for newborn babies.